 I have gone through this same problem too!
 Fret not, I might have just the solution for you.

-I have incorporated either of the following solutions and these days, they don’t show up anymore or at least rarely do in my quilting.
+There are several ways to prevent thread eyelashes.
+This include using a bobbin washer, adjusting tension and balancing speed.
+I explain in detail how these solutions worked for me below.
+I have incorporated either of the solutions mentioned and these days, they don’t show up anymore or at least rarely do in my quilting.

 i) Use a bobbin washer